How to dispute a Will

 You may have started to feel concerned following or prior to the death.
 It may be that someone is benefiting from the Will, or has been made an executor to the Will, which you find surprising.
 Relations may have become difficult and stressed between various parties after the death which has led to the seeking of legal advice.

 We need to know how the will was made.
-Often we request a A Larke-V-Nugus statement from the solicitor who originally drafted the Will or witnessed its execution.
+We need to know whether it may have been made under pressure or undue influence from someone.
+There may be questions about the mental capacity of the person who made it.
+Often we will request a Larke-V-Nugus statement from the solicitor who originally drafted the Will or witnessed its execution.
 We will ask the Will maker for a copy for the Will file.
 The Will maker is also asked for a statement outlining the dealings with the person who made the Will during the Will drafting process.

-The next step is to prepare formal Letter of Claim.
-This letter sets out why you are challenging the Will and the remedy or outcome that you want.
+If you are happy to proceed, we will prepare formal Letter of Claim which sets out why you are challenging the Will and the outcome you want.
 When you agree it, we send it to the opposing party and/or the deceased’s Executors.
-Usually we include an invitation to try and settle the claim at mediation or other sort of Alternative Dispute Resolution.
-This can often help to keep costs down and reach an early settlement.

 Alex works in professional negligence, contentious probate, and court of protection litigation.
 He also has a particular specialism in negligence claims in the financial services sector, including cases against financial advisers and pension providers relating to negligent mis-selling and mismanagement of both pensions and investments.Read More About Alex